JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 10 - Context Drop-Down/Nested Dropdown.md

 - event listener for hover on each option #do
 - when the mouse leaves the original option or the new nested menu, it should close #DONE
 - Get the position correct so that it is on the exact same row as the initial option #DONE
-- If we hover over two menus real quick, there the first menu will remain open
+- If we hover over two menus real quick, there the first menu will remain open #DONE
-- Add a delay on the hover
+- Add a delay on the hover #DONE
-- another check will be needed to see if we are out of bounds
+- another check will be needed to see if we are out of bounds #DONE
-- animation for the second menu that will open - use windows for inspiration
+- animation for the second menu that will open - use windows for inspiration #DONE
-- clicking on a nested option will close the entire menu
+- clicking on a nested option will close the entire menu #DONE